 Day 2: Ayapata — Dead Woman’s Pass — Chaquicocha

 Today's the most challenging of the 4-day hike to Machu Picchu!
-We'll start early, bringing you a warm cup of coffee or coca tea right in your tent.
-After breakfast, we're off for a 4-hour climb to Dead Woman’s Pass (4,215m / 13,829ft), the highest point of the Trek.
+We'll start early, bringing you a hot cup of freshly brewed coffee or coca tea right in your tent.
+After breakfast, we're off for a 4-hour hike up to Dead Woman’s Pass (4,215m / 13,829ft), the highest point of the Inca Trail Trek.
 At the summit, we'll stop to appreciate the serenity of this magical place, enjoying its calm with a coca tea.
-At the same time, your guide completes a traditional offering ceremony to mountain spirits, the Apus.
-Reveling in the stunning views, we'll then descend for 2 hours to Pacaymayo Alto Valley for a much-deserved lunch.
+At the same time, your guide completes a traditional offering ceremony to thank mountain spirits, the Apus.
+After enjoying the stunning views, we'll descend for 2 hours to Pacaymayo Alto Valley for a much-deserved lunch and rest to prepare for the second part of the day.

-After lunch, the second mountain is an easier 2-hour hike to Runkuraqay Pass (4,000m / 13,123ft), exploring 2 Inca sites en route: Runkuraqay and Sayacmarca.
+After lunch, the second mountain is an easier two-hour hike to Runkuraqay Pass (4,000m / 13,123ft) and another 2 hours downhill to the second campsite; along the way, you will explore two Inca sites: Runkuraqay and Sayacmarca.
 The second campsite will be Chaquicocha (dry lake, 3600m / 11811 ft.), where you can admire a beautiful sunset over the Vilcabamba mountain range before dinner.
 As night falls, this spot offers a clear, unobstructed sky view, perfect for stargazing and marveling at the constellations.

 • Hiking Distance: 16 km / 10 mi